Crappie Fishing: Key Tips to Catch More Crappie

 Tips for Finding Crappie

 The basic needs of crappie are the ability to eat, spawn, avoid predators, and stay comfortable with optimal temperature and oxygen levels.
 During spawning season, which occurs between the months of May and June, crappie are less concerned with avoiding predators.
 This is the only time of year crappie are more vulnerable than usual and may be seen on more open waters.
+Understanding these natural cycles of the fish will help you learn the best way to catch crappie.

 Regardless of the season, the great thing about crappie fishing is they stay together in schools.
 Another-words, one good crappie fishing spot can be all it takes to fill your cooler with a limit of crappie.